evanplaice/virtualbox-osx/README.md

 3. The VDisk is attached (ie not mounted) as a fake physical disk
 4. The VDisk is formatted as a JHFS+ volume
 5. The VDisk is detached
-5. A new VirtualBox VM is created with the VDisk attached and a few 'sane' defaults
+5. A new VirtualBox VM is created with the VDisk + ElCapitan.iso attached and a few 'sane' defaults

 *Note: The VM will boot into the OSX installer.
 After installation is complete, don't forget to detach the install disc (ie `ElCapitan.iso`).*